SomeOddCodeGuy/WilmerAI/Docs/Developer_Docs/Features_And_Packages/Workflow_Variables.md

 ## 2\.
 How to Use Variables

-There are two ways to use variables in your prompts: standard formatting and the more powerful Jinja2 templating.
+There are two ways to use variables in your prompts: standard formatting and the more flexible Jinja2 templating.

 ### Standard Formatting